Tiberiu97/Proiect-practic-Testare-manuala/README.md

   <h4>1.3 Test Analysis</h4>

->The testing process will be executed based on the above requirements for the Immigration module.
+>The testing process will be executed based on the above requirements for the Admin module.
 The following test conditions were found:

 >* Enter data only for mandatory fields and check that the Immigration is created/updated